Extracurricular

 Please make checks payable to: Tracey Gallion

-Click on the Creative Clay Creations link on the Download section to the right of the Class main page to access the registration form.
+Click on the Sculpture Creations link on the Download section to the right of the Class main page to access the registration form.
 Return completed registration form along with payment to the Extended Programs Office, Attention: Cindy Larsen, The Orchard School, 615 West 64th Street, Indianapolis, IN 46260.

 Thursdays